Getting babies the milk that they need,

 If you’ve found yourself here looking for help with a feeding issue, you’re in the right place.

-Lactation consulting is an art- it requires creative problem solving, because there’s no single solution for any one problem.
+Lactation consulting is an art- it requires creative problem solving, because there’s no single solution for any one problem- breastfeeding is a relationship, and working through issues means that we’re looking for issues on both sides of that relationship.
 We’re are a part of the solution when it comes to feeding issues, as well as in planning to succeed.
 We exist to listen, to brainstorm, to be a source of support.
 We set up our work days in order to have the time to sit with you and actually listen, with an intent to get you closer to where you want to be- a typical first appointment is 90 minutes long.
 In comparison, the average doctor’s office appointment is slotted for 15 minutes, and the majority of family doctors and pediatricians without an IBCLC title have little to no lactation-specific training.
 Doctors are essential to mothers, but they just sincerely can’t be versed in every aspect of human life.
 And that’s okay.

 Because when you’re in that place where you feel like you know best for your baby, there is a new level of confidence.
 Other people’s opinions and suggestions aren’t confusing anymore, because they don’t matter- you know what your baby needs, and how you are going to provide it.